On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 \subsection{Acknowledgments}

 The author acknowledges the support of the National Science Foundation through the grant FRG-1854147.

 The author is extremely grateful to his advisor, Professor Camillo de Lellis, for introducing him to the subject by suggesting this problem and for his outstanding mentorship throughout.
 The author is also grateful to Paul Minter and Anna Skorobogatova for answering many relevant questions related to this project, and wishes to express gratitude to Reinaldo Resende for providing detailed feedback on the manuscript.
-The author wishes to thank Antoine Song for a suggestion that led to a simplification of the alternative proof of the classification of tangent cones. \end{section} \begin{section}{Preliminaries} \begin{subsection}{A measure theoretic excess} We wish to define a stronger version of the $L^2$-excess using a variant of the Wasserstein $L^2$ distance, which we recall here.
-The Wasserstein $L^2$ distance between two measures $\mu^1$ and $\mu^2$ is defined as
+The author wishes to thank Antoine Song for a suggestion that led to a simplification of the alternative proof of the classification of tangent cones. \end{section} \begin{section}{Preliminaries} \begin{subsection}{A measure theoretic excess} We introduce a stronger version of the $L^2$-excess using a variant of the Wasserstein $L^2$ distance, which we recall below.